pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 Armed with these new blocking system calls, we can replace the store-load fence in `R1` with a compiler barrier, and execute a slow `membarrier`/`FlushProcessWriteBuffers` after `C1`.
 The cleanup function will then wait long enough[^arguably-lock-ful] to ensure that any read-side operation that had executed before `R1` at the time we read the limbo list in `C1` will be visible (e.g., because the operating system knows a preemption interrupt executed at least once on each core).
 [^arguably-lock-ful]: I suppose this means the reclamation path isn't wait-free, or even lock-free, anymore, in the strict sense of the words.
 In practice, we're simply waiting for periodic events that would occur regardless of the syscalls we issue.
+People who really know what they're doing might have fully isolated cores.
+If they do, they most likely have a watchdog on their isolated and latency-sensitive tasks, so we can still rely on running some code periodically, potentially after some instrumentation: if an isolated task fails to check in for a short while, the whole box will probably be presumed wedged and taken offline.

 The pseudocode for this asymmetric strategy follows.